-- (1) Maximum height of any structure shall be 35 feet.
-This shall not apply to silos, grain storage or drying equipment, and other farm structures. - (2) The maximum lot depth to width ratio shall not exceed 3 to 1.

-(3) Parking Requirements, parking shall be provided in accordance with the requirements for specific uses set forth in Article 11.10 of this Ordinance.
+1. Maximum height of any structure shall be 35 feet.
+This shall not apply to silos, grain storage or drying equipment, or other farm structures.
+2. The maximum lot depth to width ratio shall not exceed 3 to 1.
+3. Parking Requirements, parking shall be provided in accordance with the requirements for specific uses set forth in [Section 11.10](#) of this Ordinance.